Whether court-appointed or private, a defense attorney performs some essential functions.

 - Gather evidence to build your defense

 Also, when immigration plays a factor in your case, the role of a criminal defense attorney is to offer guidance.
+Whether you’ve received a citation for not having a permit on your dumpster rental, or you’ve neglected a permit for something else.
 The same is true for any other potential consequence of the outcome.

 Defense attorneys also provide an essential reality check when it comes to consequences.
 They inform you about possible outcomes and help you manage your fear and frustration.
 Of course, when a deal is not possible, your attorney represents you at trial as well.